 You can customize the view by opening the Group and Sort window as shown in Figure 8.

-Group and sort option enable to remove unnecessary clutter and customize the current view.
+The group and sort option enables to remove the unnecessary clutter and customize the current view.